kmbravo/wikilink-to-markdown/README.md

 2. Find "WikiLink to Markdown Converter" in the list
 3. Click on the gear icon to open the plugin settings
 4. Choose your preferred language from the dropdown menu

+### Contributing
+If you want to contribute to this project, please feel free to submit a Pull Request.